biqar/biqar.github.io/content/home/accomplishments.md

 #   Leave other parameters empty if not required.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[item]]
-  title = "Accurately and Efficiently Estimating Dynamic Point-to-Point Shortest Path accepted to BigGraphs at BigData'20" date_start = "2020-11-05" description = ""
+  title = "Presenting \"Reducing Communication in Graph Neural Network Training\" at GTC'21" date_start = "2021-04-14"
+  description = ""

 [[item]]
-  title = "Reducing Communication in Graph Neural Network Training accepted to SC'20" date_start = "2020-08-29"
-  description = ""
+  title = "Presenting \"Multi-GPU HashGraph: A Scalable Hash Table for NUMA Systems\" at GTC'21" date_start = "2021-04-15" description = ""

 +++